NeffIsBack/hacklu-2025/intro/INTRO.md

 <img src="assets/ldap-enumeration.png" alt="LDAP Enumeration" width="1450"/>

 Enumerating LDAP can be very useful, as most of the attributes in Active Directory are readable by anyone.
-Not only user and group relations are available, but informations about other Active Directory services are also written to LDAP.
+Not only user and group relations are available, but information about other Active Directory services is also written to LDAP.
 For example, if Active Directory Certificate Services (AD CS) or Microsoft Endpoint Configuration Manager (MECM, formerly SCCM) are deployed, traces will be left in LDAP.

 All of this functionality relies on LDAP queries in the background.
 Therefore, you can query all attributes manually as follows:
 ```bash